 They are potential Visionary Leaders in societal and organizational transformation.
 To be effective, Visionary Leaders, like Facilitative Leaders, understand that the key to change is first gaining genuine rapport with people.

-Example of three people mapped
+Figure 4.
+Example of three people mapped onto the brain-preference chart |

 Because 40 of the 128 values are correlated to brain-preference, we are able to map people on a brain-preference chart as shown in Figure 4.
 As you can see from the legend, person 3 on the chart is me which indicates that I have a strong preference for the abstract and a slight preference for people over things.
 Person 2 is similar to myself, however, is virtually indifferent as to whether they prefer working with people or things.
 Person 1 has no strong preference--we usually find people who lack preferences are in a state of transition in their life--in some senses they are in a process of breaking free from the "shackles" of their past and becoming their own person.